 Aim for a minimum of 21 Strength but ideally, 31 or higher since the Greatsword requires 31 Strength for one-handed use or 21 for two-handed.
 Two-handing increases Strength by 50%, allowing the use of larger weapons.
 This article covers pure melee builds for your Elden Ring Greatsword Build.

 Greatsword Build Gear

 As you grow stronger and acquire some of the Best Melee Weapons in the game, you can choose to substitute any item you want at your own leisure.
-I do however believe that the Greatsword we mention in particular is useful throughout the whole game, and you can continue upgrading it and keep it useful indefinitely.
+I do, however, believe that the Greatsword I mentioned is particularly useful throughout the whole game, and you can continue upgrading it and keep it useful indefinitely.
 After all, the build is specifically named after the weapon.

 Armor For Greatsword Build

 Armor is a complicated thing to talk about in Elden Ring Greatsword Build, and that’s mostly because of your Equipment Weight.
 You see, the Greatsword is already one of the heaviest weapons in the entire game, and it is also enough to bring you up to Medium Load by itself when equipped.
 Combine some armor on top of this, and you’ll reach Heavy Load instantly.
 See the problem?

 Players have different preferences in combat: some rely on shield blocking instead of dodge rolling.
 However, enemies hit hard, necessitating dodging.
 With a Heavy Load, rolling becomes slow and ineffective.
 Endurance is a crucial stat that boosts stamina and carrying capacity.
 By investing in Endurance, you can sprint longer, attack and dodge more frequently, and equip heavier gear.
 This improves mobility and flexibility in combat.